A MEDITATION, A BOOK, A VIDEO Prayer and A SAINT

 Who me?
 You expect me to share my faith?
 Well, the answer is “Yes” and “No”.
 God gives us a choice but the Holy Spirit is the fire, the inspiration, or in fancy language, the primary agent of spreading the Good News.
 It is the Holy Spirit who points to Jesus and helps us do the same with our words and our lives.
 It is the Holy Spirit who gives us all we need, especially the grace to forget ourselves, in order to respond to the spiritual malnutrition we sense in others.

-Watch for our newly revised and expanded booklet on surrendering to the Spirit and all the charisms God wants to give you.
-Available on AMAZON in Feb.
-2017.
-Details will follow.
+Try our newly revised and expanded booklet on surrendering to the Spirit and all the charisms God wants to give you.
+Available on AMAZON.
 Published by Franciscan Media.

 VIDEO PRAYER to the HOLY SPIRIT